GerritCodeReview/plugins_gerrit-support/src/main/resources/Documentation/rest-api.md

     "diskUsable": 95003811840,
     "path": "/home/pakkio/g2.14-stable/data"
 }
 ```
+- configInfo - This will add in the zip all the *.config files in the $GERRIT/etc folder

 NOTE: API must be authenticated with the credentials of a user with the
 'Collect Server Data' capability.